disit/snap4city-docker-generator/Flask/checker/README.md

 # Execution of the service

+You are REQUIRED to provide in the python script data such as telegram codes, emails from which to sends alerts, and so on, or else these functionalities will not work

 To run the app, use the following command in the CLI in the folder of this readme -> `waitress-serve --port 4080 --call flask_app:create_app`

 To install the python packages you will need Pip.
-In this page it is assumed such an utility can be accessed with `pip`
+In this README it is assumed such an utility can be accessed with `pip`

 In order to run the app, you'll need both Flask and Waitress: `pip install flask waitress`